Find Affordable College Courses

 West Lafayette, IN

 Purdue University - Main Campus landed the #10 spot in the 2023 rankings for the most popular doctor’s degree communication and journalism programs.
-Located in the city of West Lafayette, Purdue is a public college with a fairly large student population.
+Located in the city of West Lafayette, Purdue is a public college with a very large student population.

 Of the 5 students majoring in communication and journalism at Purdue, 60% are male and 40% are female.